Young carer: United Kingdom

 According to the Carers Trust, in 2016 there were around 700,000 young carers in the UK which is approximately 1 in every 12 teenagers and around 2 in every classroom.
 Some support programmes for young carers have been cut due to austerity.
 The amount of support young carers get varies from area to area and is subject to a postcode lottery.

+Researchers explored the needs of young carers and the people they care for with respect to the support they receive (for example, social care worker visits, counselling and school support).
+They found that young carers wanted support to be well signposted and accessible, empathetic, trustworthy and confidential.
+The researchers suggest that young carers would benefit from improved support for the people they care for (such as more support from a care worker), support from services that takes account of the whole family, and their strengths and needs, clear and accessible information about support services, and help in accessing and trying them out.